Mastering LinkedIn Audience Targeting: A Strategic Approach

 • Educational Background Segmentation

 Targeting by educational background can be useful if your offer appeals to a certain level of education or specific schools, colleges or universities.
 Be aware, this information is not required when creating a profile so you could be missing out on relevant people.
 The audience estimation will give you an indication of whether you’ll reach enough people.
+Additionally, targeting ‘member schools’ can refine demographic targeting by specifying the educational background of potential audience members, leading to more relevant engagements.

 • Geographical and Language Segmentation